iTwin/synchronization-manifest-api-sample/README.md

 ### Outdated state

-When one of the files is updated in selected storage the file state changes to "outdated" in the the 'Synchronized Files' area.
+When one of the files is updated in selected storage the file state changes to 'outdated' in the the 'Synchronized Files' area.
 ![Outdated state](img/State_outdated.png)

 ### Synchronizated state